aneeshnaik/lintsampler/README.md

 Complete documentation, including more example notebooks, is available at [lintsampler.readthedocs.io/](https://lintsampler.readthedocs.io/).

+## Contributing

+The `lintsampler` maintainers welcome contributions to software, examples, and documentation.
+The maintainers are actively monitoring pull requests and would be happy to collaborate on contributions or ideas.
+If you have any requests for additional information or find any bugs, please open an issue directly.

 ## Attribution

 If using `lintsampler` for a research publication, please cite our [paper](https://github.com/aneeshnaik/lintsampler/blob/main/paper/paper.pdf).